 Scan Button - Tap when you are ready to scan your Sensor.
-You can either tap the blue box on the Home Screen or))) at the top right.
+You can either tap the blue box on the Home Screen or • at the top right.

-Glucose Information - Your Time In Range, information about your Last Reading, and average glucose for the last 24 hours.
+Glucose Information - Your Time In Target, information about your last scan, and average glucose for the last 24 hours.

-Sensor Kit
+FreeStyle Libre Sensor Kit

-The Sensor Kit includes:
+The FreeStyle Libre Sensor Kit includes:

-Sensor Pack
+- Sensor Pack

+- Sensor Applicator

+- Alcohol wipe

-- Sensor Applicator - Product insert
+- Product insert